Family of D.C. plane crash victim sues FAA, Army, American Airlines

 "Casey was a devoted father and husband, and we built a beautiful life together," said Rachel Crafton in a statement about the lawsuit, in which she described her husband as "a loving brother, a supportive son, a committed employee, a selfless friend" and someone who "made everyone around him feel valued and respected."

-As her husband had worked as an aviation mechanic, Crafton said he "was betrayed by this system he trusted" when Flight 5342 crashed.
+Casey Crafton's brother read his sister-in-law's statement aloud during a news conference Wednesday where her attorneys also spoke along with others who lost loved ones in the collision.
+As her husband had worked as an aviation mechanic, Rachel Crafton said he "was betrayed by this system he trusted" when Flight 5342 crashed.

 The National Transportation Safety Board has already highlighted a long list of things that likely contributed to the crash, although the final report identifying the cause won't be ready until next year.